Aid workers see humanitarian crisis as Rohingya flee to Bangladesh

 "My 5-year-old daughter had a nosebleed due to smoke from bombing; she is still sick and she needs medical support.
 We need a place to live and food for survival," he added.

-Some Rohingya wanted get back to their homes to get supplies but were unable as Myanmar military allegedly planted landmines to restrict their re-entry.
-Myanmar's military and government, who refer to the Rohingya as Bengalis, have made it clear that they are unwanted; successive regimes have denied them citizenship, voting rights and access to government services.
+Some Rohingya wanted to get back to their homes to get supplies but were unable as Myanmar military allegedly planted landmines to restrict their re-entry.
+Myanmar's military and government, who refer to the Rohingya as Bengalis, have made it clear that they're unwanted; successive regimes have denied them citizenship, voting rights and access to government services.

 "We wanted to get into Myanmar to get some essentials and found some uprooted trees and displaced soil.
 We realized landmines had been planted, and we returned back after pulling out some bombs," Muhammad Taher, 23, of Buthidaung told ucanews.com Sept.
 10.